 Eligibility: Customers are encouraged to take advantage of the online mortgage assistance process.
 To speak with a loan specialist, call 1-800-365-7900.

-What it’s offering: Wells Fargo is offering to suspend mortgage payments for three months for customers hit by financial difficulties related to COVID-19.
+What it’s offering: Wells Fargo is offering to suspend mortgage payments for up to six months for customers hit by financial difficulties related to COVID-19.
+The lender will check in with you in three-month increments to review your financial situation.
 Once the suspension period is over, Wells Fargo will work with you to see if you need a longer suspension or loan modification, or if you can move the payments to the end of the loan.
+If your mortgage is covered by the CARES Act, you are able to request an additional six months of payment suspension for a total of 12 months.
 FAQs and additional mortgage payment information can be found on its COVID-19 update page.

 Eligibility: To see if you’re eligible for assistance, sign into your online banking account and send a note through the secure message center.
 Wells Fargo says a bank representative will get back to you within three to five days.